-We provided the list so you can take note of what and where you should go to when you arrive at this wonderful city in Serbia.
-Belgrade offers attractions that will give you the chance to learn and experience the Roman, Byzantine, Ottoman, Serbian and Austrian empires first hand.
+We provided the list so you can take note of what and where you should go when you arrive in this wonderful city in Serbia.
+Belgrade offers attractions that will give you the chance to learn and experience the Roman, Byzantine, Ottoman, Serbian and Austrian empires firsthand.

 Here are the Things To Do in Belgrade, Serbia That We Recommend

 Offering great views, The Belgrade Fortress offers a bunch of history.
 It consists of the old citadel and Kalemegdan Park.
 As you enter this old fortress, you’ll be confronted with World War II.
 There are tanks and missiles inside.
 And when you’re inside the park overlooking the rivers from the height of the fortress, you can easily see why it was such a valuable strategic location for the many battles that were fought over it.
 This is a must-visit.
 During the day or night, without any rush, take time and travel back into the past.